 Nikolaj Nielsen is a Ph.D. student in Comparative Literature at Stanford University.
 He graduated from NYU Abu Dhabi in 2018 with a B.A. in Literature and Creative Writing.
 His interests include contemporary culture, New World Literature, and emerging strategies for literary studies.
 Contact him at nnielsen[at]stanford.edu.

 Grega Ulen is a Ph.D. student in Comparative Literature at Princeton University.
 He earned his undergraduate degree in Literature and Creative Writing from NYU Abu Dhabi in 2017.
 He works on postcolonial Francophone, Arabic, and South Slavic literatures and cultures, with specific interests in the theories and imaginaries of the world, cultural translation, decolonization, and non-Western Marxisms and feminisms.

-Katherine Schaap Williams is Assistant Professor of Literature at NYU Abu Dhabi.
+Katherine Schaap Williams is Assistant Professor of Literature at the University of Toronto.
 She is a specialist in the early modern period, whose research and teaching focuses on sixteenth- and seventeenth-century English drama and its cross-cultural adaptations, disability studies, and performance theory.

 Sheetal Majithia is Assistant Professor of Literature at NYU Abu Dhabi.
 Her work focuses on globalization, comparative post-colonial literature, film, theory, and South Asia; she is currently at work on a manuscript entitled “Modernity and Melodrama.”
-She has taught courses such as “Rethinking Secularism Through Global Fiction,” “The Postcolonial Turn,” “Global Traffic,” “Journeys,” and “Literary Interpretation.
+She has taught courses such as “Rethinking Secularism Through Global Fiction,” “The Postcolonial Turn,” “Global Traffic,” “Journeys,” and “Literary Interpretation.”
 She co-founded the Global Studies Colloquium in 2010.
-She is a co-founder of Electra Street and served as Managing Editor from Fall 2010-Spring 2012.
+She is a co-founder of Electra Street and served as Managing Editor from Fall 2010 to Spring 2012.